davidsvida/davidsvida.github.io/content/posts/education.md

 ---
 Youtube Script:

+A quick advisor before I start the video, none of this would have been possible without my amazing parents who supported me and allowed me to live such an amazing life.
+I am fortunate to be supported financially to do anything I put my mind to.
+This is due to the fact that my parents immigrated to the USA from Mexico so that their kids would have the opportunities that come with being born in America.
+Ok, now let the video start

 What is education?

 According to the Oxford Dictionary, education is defined as “the process of receiving or giving **systematic** instruction, especially at a school or university.